 Defend Against Curses, Gossip, Thieves, Demonic Forces, Violence, Threats and Psychic Attack by Damon Brand.

 Confession: I think I have a sort of love-hate relationship with The Gallery of Magick books.
-Big emphasis on love, and hate is of course a too strong of a word, yet I do have some issues with the way they present their material, which I’ll talk below.
+Big emphasis on love, and hate is of course a too strong of a word, yet I do have some issues with the way they present their material, which I’ll talk about below.
 That being said, these books are intended for practitioners, not scholars nor armchair magicians (even if you can do all this comfortably from your armchair.
 More on this further down).
 As such, this review is done from the perspective of actual use and experience with the book in question, rather than snobbish occult theoretical elitism.

 The book is kind of split into 4 major parts.
-First off you have the introduction to why, how and what of banishing.
+First off you have the introduction to why, how, and what of banishing.
 Right away this will tell you which sections of the book will be most useful to you and what they recommend you do.
 It describes 3 different scenarios.

 Most people will fall under scenario 1, which covers general protection.
 This basically consists of learning an easy banishing ritual (The Sword Banishing) to be performed at least twice a day, then after you are comfortable with that, you supplement it with a Master Protection Ritual.
 This last ritual is done once a day for thirty-three days, and then you’re done, but continue with The Sword Banishing.

 Scenario 2 is more or less the same as scenario 1, and scenario 3 is for when you need urgent help, and is a lot more involved.
-You don’t need to follow any of these scenarios, but they offer good guideline for how to approach the content of the book.
+You don’t need to follow any of these scenarios, but they offer a good guideline for how to approach the content of the book.
 Some may just be interested in specific rituals, and you can of course pick and choose as you see fit.

-One of the main features (or maybe I should say best features?) of this book is the The Sword Banishing ritual.
+One of the main features (or maybe I should say best features?) of this book is The Sword Banishing ritual.
 It’s worth buying the book just for that I think.
 However, we are not granted too much information about it, apart from being told that it was developed between 1982 and 1988, then refined in “more recent years” (original publication date was March 11, 2015), and that it’s the Gallery of Magick’s own preferred banishing ritual.
 Armed with the knowledge that this ritual has a history, reaching back 38 years (at the time of writing), does add to the effectiveness in my opinion.

 Also taking into account how popular these Gallery of Magick books are, means that probably quite a few people do use this technique too, which lends further “power” to the tradition.
-It’s what I personally use now, and I highly recommend it as an easy, yet effective alternative to the more complicated and time consuming Lesser Banishing Ritual of the Pentagram (aka LBRP).
+It’s what I personally use now, and I highly recommend it as an easy, yet effective alternative to the more complicated and time-consuming Lesser Banishing Ritual of the Pentagram (aka LBRP).

 Banish in your head – Banish in your bed!